opulencesix/opulencesix.github.io/README.md

 # OpulenceSix

-This is an umbrella organization housing various Open Source Software and digital media repositories generally targeted toward mass utility.
+This is an umbrella organization housing various open source software, and digital media repositories generally targeted toward mass utility.
 Detailed description is available in the individual repository under this organization.